n0d3xsigil/THM/Rooms/JavaScriptEssentials.md

 ## 📘Bypassing Control Flow Statements
-> Control flow in JS refers to the order in which statements and code blocks are executed based on certain conditions.
-JS provides several control flow structures such as `if-else`, `switch` statements to make decisions, and loops like `for`, `while`, and `do...while` to repeat actions.
-Proper use of control flow ensures that a program can handle various conditions effectively.

 JavaScript like many programming languages uses control flow to determine the order in which instructions are executed.

-> JS provides several control flow structures such as `if-else`, `switch` statements to make decisions, and loops like `for`, `while`, and `do...while` to repeat actions.

 Control flow can be thought of as two behaviours: _Decisions_ and _Repetition_
 - **Decisions**